The laid back, small village, atmosphere still exists

 fishing village with some wonderful beaches to the east of it.
 Beyond

-the bay to the south is a incredible long beach at Mayto and the fishing village of Tehuamixtle.
+the bay to the south is a hidden beach at Tehuamixtle.

 To the north, outside of the bay, Sayulita is know for surfing and boasts